 Removing the battery to remove power from VDD may not be an effective way to "reset" the part.
-The reverse leakage through the boost rectifier from the output capacitor may provide enough energy to retain the logic content of the part.
-To assure a clearing of the logic, the voltage on VDD must be brought to less than 10 mV for more than 10 ms. When using a large filter capacitor, the very slow discharge rate may leave the part in an unstable state as VDD transitions from 1.2 to 0 volts.
+To assure a clearing of the logic, the voltage on VDD must be brought to less than 10 mV for more than 10 ms. When using a large filter capacitor for HV, the very slow discharge rate may leave the part in an unstable state as VDD transitions from 1.2 to 0 volts.
 To assure clearing of the logic state, a bleed resistor in parallel with VDD will be required.